i15g/python-quickref/readme.md

 - Immutables like strings and tuples are call by value
 - Mutables like collections are call by reference

+## Trivia

+- Python uses an algorithm called Timsort.
+A hybrid sorting algorithm, Timsort is derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.
+Uses hand-optimized C under the hood.

 ## Further reading